-The ‘Lounges’ are relaxed, comfortable café cum bars for the local community.
-They are the ideal place for a few casual drinks with friends at any day and any time.
-The Lounges started as a small business venture by three friends in Bristol and quickly grew in popularly.
+The ‘Lounges’ are relaxed, comfortable café cum bars for the local community and the ideal place for a few casual drinks with friends at any day and any time.
+The Lounges started as a small business venture by three friends in Bristol and quickly grew in popularity.
 Today there are ‘Lounges’ all over the country and whilst no Lounge is the same, each one retains that casual, homely feel that makes all of its diners and drinkers feel welcome.

 5. Giraffe, Unit R3 – Parkway

-Giraffe touts itself as a “world kitchen”, all of the different flavours and classic dishes from around the globe under one roof.
-Take tea like they do in Japan; break your fast Texas style then jet over to India for dinner.
-As a successful chain, Giraffe can be found all over the UK, the Bury St Edmunds branch is large and bright with décor from all over the world.
-It’s also located next to the cinema making it the ideal destination after a day of watching films.
+Giraffe touts itself as a “world kitchen” where different flavours and classic dishes from around the globe meet under one roof.
+Take tea like they do in Japan, break your fast Texas style then jet over to India for dinner.
+As a successful chain, Giraffe can be found all over the UK and the Bury St Edmunds branch is large and bright with décor from all over the world.
+It’s also located next to the cinema making it the ideal destination after taking in a movie.

 6. The Spread Eagle, Out Way

 The Spread Eagle is a traditional, family friendly pub and restaurant serving up a huge variety of food from pub classics to sharer platters.
 They pride themselves on warm and attentive service and having a relaxed atmosphere where anyone is welcome, whether you’re looking for a meal with lots of friends, or just a burger and a beer with a good book.
-It really comes to life during summer months with its spacious beer garden; the perfect place to soak up the sun whilst the kids enjoy the play area.
+It really comes to life during summer months with its spacious, sun-trap beer garden and play area for the kids.

 There are different burgers on the menu at the Spread Eagle all served on glazed brioche bun with mayo, gherkin house fries and coleslaw – for an extra £1 you have the option to double up with an extra patty.
-Keep it simple with the classic 6oz ‘Steak Burger’, make it your own with extra cheese and bacon or if you’re feeling a tad adventurous perhaps try the ‘Mac & Cheese Stack Burger’ or the ‘Spicy Jerk Chicken burger’.
+Perhaps keep it simple with the classic 6oz ‘Steak Burger’or if you’re feeling a tad adventurous try the ‘Mac & Cheese Stack Burger’ or the ‘Spicy Jerk Chicken burger’.

 7. The Old Cannon Brewery, Cannon Street

-The Old Cannon Brewery has got it all, an in house brewery, a bar, a brasserie and a B&B. Its stunning Victorian building was – as the name suggests – originally an old brewery that was closed during the First World War, today the old brew house is used to house the hotel guests.
-Being open since 1999, the brasserie has earned a reputation for producing wonderful food using the best local ingredients from the area that change seasonally.
+The Old Cannon Brewery has got it all: an in house brewery, a bar, a brasserie and a B&B. Its stunning Victorian building was – as the name suggests – originally an old brewery that was closed during the First World War and today the old brew house is used to accommodate the hotel guests.
+Open since 1999, the brasserie has earned a reputation for producing wonderful food using the best local ingredients from the area that change seasonally.

-The mouth-watering ‘Old Cannon Beef Burger’ from the Cannon Fodder Favourites menu is a real crowd-pleaser.
-Made up of a juicy beef patty on a homemade bun, with stacks of bacon, lashings of melted cheese and chilli jam and onion rings, burgers don’t come better than this.
-Make sure to enjoy with a pint of one of the breweries locally brewed beers – we recommend the Brass Monkey!
+The mouth-watering ‘Old Cannon Beef Burger’ from the Cannon Fodder Favourites menu is a real crowd-pleaser: made up of a juicy beef patty on a homemade bun, with stacks of bacon, lashings of melted cheese and chilli jam and onion rings, burgers don’t come better than this.
+Make sure to enjoy with a pint of one of the Brewery’s locally brewed beers – we recommend the Brass Monkey!

 8. Bay Tree Bistro, St Johns Street

 This independent café and bistro is well known in the area for providing freshly prepared food at fair prices with fantastic service.
-The family-run Bay tree has been on St Johns Street for over 10 years catering to all tastes with superb freshly brewed coffee, specialty teas, home made cakes and pastries and all manner of delicious breakfast, brunch and lunch dishes.
+The family-run Bay tree has been on St Johns Street for over 10 years catering to all tastes with superb freshly brewed coffee, specialty teas, home made cakes, and all manner of delicious breakfast, brunch and lunch dishes.

 Despite only having three burgers on the menu, they are freshly made using local ingredients and are extremely well priced.
 The beef burger uses 100% British beef on a light toasted bun with mustard mayo, fries and a salad.
 Alternatively, guests can opt for the lamb burger with sweet chilli jam or the spicy bean burger with sour cream and fresh tomato salsa for vegetarians.